A note on the deformed Hermitian Yang-Mills PDE: Some a priori estimates for the generalised Monge-Amp ere equation

-where $c_k \geq 0$ are smooth functions.
+where $c_k \geq 0$ are smooth functions and $\Omega_{\phi}>0$.
 Then $\Vert \phi \Vert _{C^0} \leq C (c_k, \Omega, \omega, X)$. \end{lemma} The proof of this lemma follows almost word-to-word from \cite{Sz} and is hence omitted.
-Alternatively one can use the ``standard" Moser iteration type argument (\cite{Weisun} for instance). \\ Next we prove a Laplacian bound for generalised Monge-Amp\`ere equations with ``non-constant coefficients" (an improvement of a result of Sun \cite{Weisun} in the K\"ahler case).
-Using Evans-Krylov theory one can prove that $\Vert \phi \Vert_{C^{2,\alpha}} \leq C$.
+Alternatively one can use the ``standard" Moser iteration type argument (\cite{Weisun} for instance). \\ Next we prove a Laplacian bound for generalised Monge-Amp\`ere equations with ``non-constant coefficients" (an improvement of a result of Sun (see \cite{Weisun}) in the K\"ahler case).
 We change the normalisation of $\phi$ to be $\inf \phi =1$.
-For this estimate we need the uniform estimate.\\ \emph{Proof of theorem \ref{lapgen}} : \\ Define $\sigma_k(A)$ as the coefficient of $t^k$ in $\det(I+tA)$ and $S_k(A)=\frac{\sigma_{n-k}(A)}{\sigma_n(A)}$ for Hermitian matrices $A$ whose eigenvalues will be denoted by $\lambda_i$.
-Recall that for diagonal positive matrices $A$ and arbitrary Hermitian matrices $B$ we have the following standard result (for instance lemma 8 in \cite{Coll}).
-We denote all constants by $C$ in whatever follows.
+For this estimate we need the uniform estimate.\\

+\emph{Proof of theorem \ref{lapgen}} : Define $\sigma_k(A)$ as the coefficient of $t^k$ in $\det(I+tA)$ and $S_k(A)=\frac{\sigma_{n-k}(A)}{\sigma_n(A)}$ for Hermitian matrices $A$ whose eigenvalues will be denoted by $\lambda_i$.
+Recall that for diagonal positive matrices $A$ and arbitrary Hermitian matrices $B$ we have the following result (lemma 8 in \cite{Coll}).
+We denote all constants by $C$ in whatever follows. \begin{lemma} Consider the function $S_k(A)$ on the cone of positive-definite Hermitian matrices $A$.
+Then $A \rightarrow S_k(A)$ is convex.
+In fact, if $B_{i\bar{j}}$ is any Hermitian matrix and $A$ is diagonal with eigenvalues $\lambda_i >0$, then we have